-Changing your hunting, or target/sports shooting club can be a daunting task.
-This is especially true if you are a licenced firearms owner.
-The concern generally lies with transferring over your mandatory attendance requirements, and the prospect of dealing with government agencies.
+The idea of switching Hunting or Target / Sports shooting clubs can be overwhelming for many firearm owners.
+The concern generally lies with the transfer of mandatory attendance requirements, and the frustration of dealing with government agencies.
 For some people, it just seems easier to stay with your current, less supportive club, than it is to make the switch.
 If that’s you, then I’ve got some good news.
 It’s not as difficult as you might think!

-In this article, I’ll tell you how to update all of the required information and give you some tips on how to make the system work best for you.
+In this article, I’ll tell you how to update all of the required information and give you some tips on how to make the system work to your advantage.
 Before we get into those finer details, Let’s discuss what you should look for in a new club.

 Choosing a new club

-As you may already know, in order to possess a NSW firearms licence or NSW R-licence, you must be a member of an approved club.
+As you may already know, to possess a NSW firearms licence or NSW Restricted (R) licence, you must be a member of an approved club.
 For many, the selection criteria will consist of; the club’s list of approved activities, your membership and licencing requirements, and the club’s proximity to your house.
-While Target / Sports shooters are restricted by the above criteria, Hunters are provided greater freedom to shop around – provided they base their genuine reason for firearms ownership on their NSW R-licence.
+While Target / Sports shooters are restricted by the above criteria, hunters are provided greater freedom to shop around – provided they base their genuine reason for firearms ownership on a NSW R-licence.

 If you are a recreational hunter, I recommend that you make use of this opportunity.
 Extend your selection criteria and look into the purpose and goals of each club.
 If possible – speak with current club members, and try to determine how much value the club provides its members, and the hunting/shooting community.
 This will allow you to assess the quality of the club and its current serving committee.